 You can become CCNA certified in two ways:

-The highest score is 1000.
+The CCNA 200-125 exam consists of 60-70 questions.
+The ICND exams have 45-55 questions.
+The highest score you can achieve on either exam is 1000.
 The minimum passing score is somewhere around 830.

 Where to take the exam?

 To take the CCNA exam you have to schedule a test appointment through Pearson VUE, an electronic testing company.
 Pearson VUE has many authorized testing centers throughout the world and you can locate a test center in your vicinity.

 The exams are available in English and Japanese and lasts for 90 minutes, unless you aren’t a native speaker of any of these two languages.
 If that is the case, you will get a 30 minutes time extension.
 After finishing the test you will immediately get the results.
 Cisco provides just the basic information about your score, so you can’t be sure which questions you got right or wrong!